cseferlis/OMDSMod4Homework/Homework 3c/Microsoft Power BI/README.md

       - <img src="../../images/hw3c/2.png" alt="Folder Redirection Example 2" width="400">

 #### Optional
-  - You’re welcome to use the online version of Power BI if you prefer: [Online Power BI](https://app.powerbi.com/)
+  - You’re welcome to use the online version of Power BI if you prefer, but warning it does have some limitations: [Online Power BI](https://app.powerbi.com/)

 ---
 ---

 ### 2. Create a Power BI Report
 Refer to the [Power BI Report Creation Tutorial](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-dimensional-model-report) if you need detailed guidance.

+---

+### ⚠️ **IMPORTANT REMINDER:**
+  **Save your work frequently!**
+  Azure Virtual Desktop sessions will timeout after a period of inactivity, and **any unsaved work will be permanently lost**.

+## Tasks

 ---